 Perry is a very small town located in the state of Louisiana.
 With a population of 1,171 people and just one neighborhood, Perry is the 222nd largest community in Louisiana.

-Because occupations involving physical labor dominate the local economy, Perry is generally considered to be a blue-collar town.
-39.96% of the Perry workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Perry, you'll notice that it is more blue-collar than most other communities in America.
+39.96% of Perry’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Perry is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Perry who work in teaching (16.34%), sales jobs (14.21%), and management occupations (8.35%).

 Also of interest is that Perry has more people living here who work in computers and math than 95% of the places in the US.

-Perry is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Perry is a great place for families with children to consider.
+First of all, many other families with children live here, making Perry a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Perry has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Perry’s overall crime rate is lower than average for the country.

-Perry is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Perry does not have a public transit system used by locals to get to and from work.

-The population of Perry overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Perry, 21.22% have at least a bachelor's degree.
+The education level of Perry citizens is a little higher than the average for US cities and towns: 21.22% of adults in Perry have at least a bachelor's degree.

 The per capita income in Perry in 2022 was $25,593, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,372 for a family of four.
 However, Perry contains both very wealthy and poor people as well.